tagion/alpha-one/README.md

 curl -F paymentRequest=@invoice.hibon api.monitor.tagion.org/faucet/print
 ```

-If there were no problem, you will see a message, saying "Print request was sent to the network".
+If there were no problems, you will see a message saying "Print request was sent to the network".
 Wait for 5-15 seconds and check the balance:

 ```bash
 tagionwallet --update --amount -u 3.249.14.175